naecoyes/BurpGPTProMax/README.md

 To start using burpgpt, users need to complete the following steps in the Settings panel, which can be accessed from the Burp Suite menu bar:

+1. Select an `API Provider` from the dropdown list (OpenAI, Gemini, ModelScope, OpenRouter, or Local).
-1. Enter a valid `OpenAI API key`.
+2. Enter a valid API key for the selected provider (not required for Local provider).
-2. Select a `model`.
+3. Select a `model` supported by the chosen provider.
-3. Define the `max prompt size`.
-This field controls the maximum `prompt` length sent to `OpenAI` to avoid exceeding the `maxTokens` of `GPT` models (typically around `2048` for `GPT-3`).
+4. Define the `max prompt size`.
+This field controls the maximum `prompt` length sent to the LLM to avoid exceeding the `maxTokens` limit of the model.
-4. Adjust or create custom prompts according to your requirements.
+5. Adjust or create custom prompts according to your requirements.

 <img src="https://user-images.githubusercontent.com/11601622/230922492-6434ff25-0f2e-4435-8f4d-b3dd6b7ac9c6.png" alt="burpgpt UI" width="75%" height="75%">

-Once configured as outlined above, the `Burp passive scanner` sends each request to the chosen `OpenAI model` via the `OpenAI API` for analysis, producing `Informational`-level severity findings based on the results.
+Once configured as outlined above, the `Burp passive scanner` sends each request to the chosen `LLM model` via the selected `API provider` for analysis, producing `Informational`-level severity findings based on the results.

+The extension logs detailed information about which HTTP requests are being analyzed and the communication with the LLM API in the Burp Suite Event Log.
+Users can monitor this log to track the extension's operation and troubleshoot any issues.

 <img src="https://user-images.githubusercontent.com/11601622/230796361-2907580f-1993-4cf0-8ac7-f6bae448499d.png" alt="burpgpt finding" width="75%" height="75%">